girishchawla/hexoapiportal/README.md

 node widdershins  -e ./widdershins/whiteboard_env.json $FILE_PATH_TO_API_SPEC/swagger.json -o $FILE_PATH_TO_PORTAL/source/amadeus/index.md

-The Login and Registration Pages at http://hostname:11000 are just pass through
+The Login/Registration Pages at http://hostname:11000 are just pass through

+The Support Page does not have a database behind the form.

+The API Token generator page also does not have a database behind it.